dfelinto/blender-manual/manual/render/freestyle/introduction.rst

 Freestyle can generate a powerful diversity of line styles and results.
 There are currently, two ways to define the way lines look;
-the first uses a series of parameter to create a :doc:`Line Style </render/freestyle/view_layer/line_style/index>` This mode allows intuitive editing of features such as dotted lines and easy setup of multiple line types and edge definitions.
+the first uses a series of parameter to create a :doc:`Line Style </render/freestyle/view_layer/line_style/index>`.
+This mode allows intuitive editing of features such as dotted lines and easy setup of multiple line types and edge definitions.
 On top of all of that, with line style modifiers, the sky is the limit!

 The second method of generating lines is by using :doc:`Python Scripting </render/freestyle/python>`.
-This method is much more advanced but Blender includes many pre-scripted syles such as Japanese big brush, cartoon, blueprint, and thickness-with-depth.
+This method is much more advanced but Blender includes many pre-scripted styles such as Japanese big brush, cartoon, blueprint, and thickness-with-depth.

 .. list-table::